PelagusWallet/pelagus-docs/docs/develop/api/quai-provider.md

 window.ethereum.on('accountsChanged', handler: (accounts: Array<string>) => void);
 ```

-The `accountsChanged` event returns the value of the `eth_accounts` RPC method upon the account change. eth_accounts returns either an empty array, or an array that contains the addresses of the accounts the caller is permitted to access with the most recently used account first.
+The `accountsChanged` event returns the value of the `quai_accounts` RPC method upon the account change. `quai_accounts` returns either an empty array, or an array that contains the addresses of the accounts the caller is permitted to access with the most recently used account first.
 Callers are identified by their URL origin, which means that all sites with the same origin share the same permissions.

 ## Errors